Greg co-teaches with Gina Crago in DA Philly 2, a newly forming group based out of Philadelphia.

 More information can be found at diamondapproachny.com.

-Many things.
-I have discovered that I don't need to reach any particular end, and am more interested in the endless unfolding of what I can know, feel and be in the world.
+That my essential nature is not some idea about what I am, but Being itself.
+Perhaps most importantly, I have discovered that I don't need to reach any particular end, and am more interested in the endless unfolding of what I can know, feel and be in the world.

 I learned about the work from a colleague and mentor of mine who had been participating in the Diamond Approach for a few years.
 I was looking for a community to explore “spiritual work.”
 I had studied philosophy and psychology in college, had tried different teachings and approaches to inner exploration, and nothing had really felt like a right fit.
 My colleague knew about my interests, suggested the book Essence with the Elixir of Enlightenment by A. H. Almaas to me, and mentioned an upcoming weekend retreat I could attend.
 I got the book and really enjoyed it.
 So, I went to the weekend retreat.